Lawliar/CO3/README.md

 - utils: helper scripts to visualize the SVFG, communicate with the MCU.
 ```
 ## before you start:
-1. many components rely on cmake, if you see `cmake build`, it means:
-    1. create an empty build dir,
-    2. cd to it,
+1. all components (including firmware) are built with cmake, if you see `cmake build`, it means: create an empty `build` dir, cd to it, type `cmake ..`, and type `make`.
-    3. type `cmake ..` ,
-    4. type `make`.

-2. before using the docker file, submodule init are required, also llvm prebuilt should be decompressed to the specified folder.
+2. before using the docker file, submodule init are required, also llvm prebuilt and arm toolchain should be decompressed to the specified folder.

-3. CO3 features concolic executing the firmware on the MCU, so the physical MCUs are necessary.
+3. CO3 features concolic executing the firmware on the MCU, for concolic executing, physical MCU is required.

+4. We also have ports for desktop programs (i.e., see sym_runtime); however, this is currently under construction and only supports CGC programs.

 ## tested platform